0xProject/0x-monorepo/packages/pipeline/README.md

 9. If you added any new scripts or dependencies between scripts, you will need to make changes to https://github.com/0xProject/0x-pipeline-orchestration and make a separate PR there.
 Don't merge this yet!
-10. Ask @feuGeneA or @xianny to deploy your changes to the QA environment.
+10. After your PR passes code review, ask @feuGeneA or @xianny to deploy your changes to the QA environment.
 Check the [QA Airflow dashboard](http://airflow-qa.0x.org:8080) to make sure everything works correctly in the QA environment.
-11. After code review, merge your PR to 0x-monorepo (and https://github.com/0xProject/0x-pipeline-orchestration if needed).
+11. Merge your PR to 0x-monorepo (and https://github.com/0xProject/0x-pipeline-orchestration if needed).
 Then ask
     @feuGeneA or @xianny to deploy to production.
 12. Monitor the [production Airflow dashboard](http://airflow.0x.org:8080) to